 Guadeloupe has an abundant and fragile natural environment.
-Protected areas like the Park And marine reserves are under conservation initiatives.
+Protected areas like the National Park and marine reserves are under conservation initiatives.

-Immerse yourself in the local the culture in a respectful way.
+Immerse yourself in the local culture respectfully.
 Your interactions and choices can help preserve the unique heritage of Guadeloupe.

 Your spending choices directly affect the local economy.
-Make choices that benefit the community you visit.
+Make choices which are beneficial to the community you visit.

 Guadeloupe's natural environment, from its coral reefs to its rainforests, is fragile.
 Mindful practices are important.